Keekki/Projects/ReactRestaurant/README.md

 when the menu has loaded and a video starts playing in the background of the front page!)

+The commit history is visible in here: https://github.com/Keekki/ReactDiner

 URL to the page: https://delightful-sky-0dd9f7d03.4.azurestaticapps.net/